JasonDsouza212/free-hit/README.md

 - [Vite](https://vitejs.dev) - Vite is a build tool that aims to provide a faster and leaner development experience for modern web projects.
 - [PNPM](https://pnpm.io) - PNPM is a fast, disk space efficient package manager that helps to fetch packages from the registry.

+## 🌟 Benefits of Contributing to Open-Source

+Contributing to open-source projects like Free-Hit has numerous benefits.
+It helps you:

+Build your portfolio: Your contributions can serve as real-world examples of your work and make you stand out in the job market.
+Improve existing skills and learn new ones: Working on real-world projects gives you the chance to apply what you've learned and gain more knowledge along the way.
+Network with professionals: You get to connect and collaborate with professionals around the world, opening up potential job opportunities.
+Give back to the community: By contributing, you help grow and improve the tools that you and many others use.

+## 👥 Free-Hit: Beneficial for Everyone

+Free-Hit is not just a website; it's a community-driven project that empowers its users to find and contribute free tools that can make everyday tasks more manageable.
+By using Free-Hit, you can:

+Discover a wide range of tools that can help simplify various aspects of your life.
+Share tools that you've found useful, benefiting others in the community.
+Collaborate with other contributors, learning from their experiences and sharing your own.

 ## 🚀 Quick start

 Contributions are welcome!
 If you have any ideas, suggestions, or bug fixes, please open an issue or submit a pull request.
 Make sure to follow the project's code of conduct.